Book Review: Rogue Lawyer by John Grisham

 Slowly unravelling his character, it is certain that he is an opportunist.
 In the next case, he seeks justice for an elderly person whose wife and dogs were murdered by the cops in an attempt to expose a cyber-narc ring.
 The law protects the cops from being prosecuted, that doesn’t stop him from annihilating them on the stand.
 Sebastian views all of this is very unjust.
 He again ensures that justice is served, although he does this by extorting the office of the prosecutor and the police department.
 He is dauntless in the face of adversity.

 This paints a picture of a tough guy, who’ll do whatever it takes to do the right thing.
 This is the first case in the book, this in the mind of the reader creates the character of Sebastian Rudd.
 However, this is not it.

-He thinks that he doesn’t need anyone, he thinks that doesn’t have much in the way of friends and doesn’t care for it as his line of work keeps him so busy.
-A contrast to this can also be witnessed towards the end of the book, he returns to his house from the court and wants to meet his son’s teacher (Naomi) whom he is dating because he wants to be loved but knows she is working.
+He thinks that he doesn’t need anyone, he thinks that he doesn’t have much in the way of friends and doesn’t care for it as his line of work keeps him so busy.
+A contrast to this can also be witnessed towards the end of the book, he returns to his house from the court and wants to meet his son’s teacher (Naomi), whom he is dating because he wants to be loved but knows she is working.
 This can also be categorized as character development.